cyclejs-community/component-combinators/documentation/Switch.md

 - Note that the switch predicates are evaluated every time there is an incoming value on the switch source.
 If it is necessary to implement a logic by which the component switching should only trigger on **CHANGES** of the incoming value, that logic could be implemented with appending a `distinctUntilChanged` to the switch source.
 - One should strive for having a relatively low number of discretized switch values as there is a performance cost which is linear with the number of such values.
 As a matter of fact, all predicates matching switched components to their discretized values are executed, for every incoming value of the switch source.
 - One can have several fulfilled predicates for a given incoming value of the switch source.
 This means that several components could be activated for a given incoming value, but different conditions, which allows to implement more complex logic.
 This is however to use wisely, as the ability to reason about behaviour suffers somewhat.
 For instance, when several components can be activated for the same incoming value, and order of activation of those component matter, such ordering requirement is essentially hidden as implementation detail in the source code.
+- One can also implement a `eqFn` such that a `Case` component is activated for a set of values instead of just one value.
+Alternatively, a `on` source can be computed in a way that assign a unique identifier to a given set of values.
+Using `eqFn` should however be more versatile, as one can specify a different `eqFn` for each `Case` component.